ldn-softdev/jtc/User Guide.md

 #### Controlling displayed walks
 By default all walks (`-w`) will be displayed (unless `jtc` carries any of modification operations like insert/update/swap/purge, then the entire JSON will be displayed).
-However, there's a way to control which ones will be displayed - option `-x` is overloaded to provide such capability.
+However, there's a way to control which ones are displayed - option `-x` is overloaded to provide such capability.

-If argument of option `-x` is given in any of notations: `-xn`, `-xn/N`, `-x/N` - where `n` and `N` are numbers, then it controls a frequency of the displayed walks (and does not represent a common portion of a walk-path).
+If argument of option `-x` is given in any of notations: `-xn`, `-xn/N`, `-x/N` - where `n` and `N` are numbers, then it controls a frequency and offset of the displayed walks (and then `-x` does not represent a common portion of a walk-path).
 The first number `n` in that notation tells to display every `n`th walk. if `n` is `0` it tells to display `N`th walk once (and in such case `0` - a default value - can be omitted resulting in the syntax `-x/N`) The second (optional) number `N` tells to begin displaying walks starting from `N`th one (`N` is an index and thus is zero based, default value is `0`).

-Both `n` and `N` are generally positive numbers, though there's a special notation `-x/-1` (or equally `-x0`) - in such case _the last walk_  is _ensured_ to be displayed
+Both `n` and `N` are generally positive numbers, though there's a special notation `-x/-1` (or equally `-x0`) - in such case _the last walk_ is _ensured_ to be displayed (if it wasn't displayed yet)

 Say, we want to display _every 4th walk_ of the below JSON:
 ```bash